-The AAP is constructed based on the US higher education standards and followed the credit system [Exh.1.7.Decision 43/2007/QĐ-BGDĐT] to provide flexibility for learners.
-The learners are helped to (1) make whole study plan by themselves, (2) make their own decision on graduation time, (3) select optional courses, these help create the orientation for self-study and training.
+The AAP is constructed based on the advanced standards and followed the credit system [Exh.1.7.Decision 43] to provide flexibility for learners.
+The learners have to (1) make whole study plan by themselves, (2) make their own decision on graduation time, (3) select optional courses, these help create the orientation for self study and training.
 The contents of the curriculum ensure both depth and width of knowledge to help students to be able to further study at higher levels of Aquaculture or related fields.

-Figure 3: Pathways of life-long learning in Aquaculture
+Figure 2.
+Pathways of life-long learning in Aquaculture

 Initially, the learners can directly study AAP after passing the entrance examination.
-After graduating from university, the learners can continue to study higher levels such as MSc or PhD in Aquaculture [Exh.1.8.Decision on enrollment of AAP students to study MSc and PhD levels] or related fields including Fish pathology, Aquatic Resources Management, Ecology, Agronomy [Exh.1.9.Decision on enrollment of AAP students to study related fields].
-In addition, the learners can also study at the same time another program to obtain second diploma (Figure 2).
+After graduating from university, the learners can continue to study higher levels such as MSc or PhD in Aquaculture [Exh.1.8.Decision on enrollment of AAP students to study MSc and PhD levels] or related fields including Fish pathology, Aquatic Resources Management, Ecology,

+Agronomy [Exh.1.9.Decision on enrollment of AAP students to study related fields].
+In addition, the learners can also study at the same time another program to obtain second diploma.
 Moreover, as studied in English, the learners are therefore able to continue to study higher levels at different universities in the world [Exh.1.10.Decision on sending students to study abroad].

 Teaching methodology used in the program is the active learning method (learner is center) which helps the learners develop self-study and self-research capacity.
-During the teaching period, the instructors apply various didactics such as assignment, group working, group discussion, seminar, laboratory practical work, field work, research and thesis [Exh.1.11.Course syllabi].
+During the teaching period, the instructors apply various didactics such as assignment, group working, group discussion, seminar, laboratory practical work, field work, research and thesis [Exh.1.11.Syllabus].
 These didactics and learning methods help the learners obtain diverse knowledge and proficient skills.
 In addition, the learners are also enhanced soft skills such as independent working, group working, communicating and sharing, and collaborating with others.
 These important skills will help the learners easily adapt to studying at higher levels.

-The program also includes study tour and exchange to/with other universities in the South-East Asian countries.
-This helps the students to improve knowledge, formulate learning motivation for global integration [Exh.1.12.The decision to study tour in Thailand].
+The program is also designed with study tour and exchange to/with other universities in the South-East Asian countries.
+This helps the students to improve knowledge, formulate learning motivation for global integration [Exh.1.12.Decision and study tour schedule at Kasetsart University and AIT, Thailand].

-Additionally, CTU also provides students learning facilities such as computers, free internet, email, library (learning resource center), advisers, entertainment means,... these stimulate and encourage students self-study and lifelong study [Exh.1.13.Learning facilities, student services].
+Additionally, CTU also provides students learning facilities such as computer, free internet, email, library (learning resource center), advisers, entertainment means,... these stimulate and encourage students self study and lifelong study [Exh.1.13.Learning facilities, student services].

-1.3 The expected learning outcomes cover both generic and specialized skills and knowledge:
+1.3 The expected learning outcomes cover both generic and specialised skills and knowledge: